A variety of gifts to City of Hope can help reduce income, capital gains or estate taxes.

 A gift annuity funded with real estate.
 Convert your real estate investment into a predictable income flow and realize capital gains and other tax benefits.

 When you give appreciated securities, you may receive an immediate income tax charitable deduction as well as savings on capital gains taxes.
 Your gift of stock or mutual funds can also be used to generate income for life through a charitable gift annuity.
-For information about gifts of stock, please contact us at 800-667-5310 or Philanthropy@coh.org.
+You can make a gift of appreciated securities to City of Hope while diversifying your portfolio and/or securing a stream of income.
+For direct information about gifts of stock, please call 800-232-3314 or email us at firstname.lastname@example.org.
 Click here for more information about establishing a charitable gift annuity with appreciated securities.